Expressions of interest for programs at GTAC open

 Approximate dates: Term 2: 21st April – 28th May

 Students model an outbreak of disease and perform gel electrophoresis to identify the causative pathogen.
 They perform an ELISA to determine if patients are infectious and the duration of infection.
 They discuss interventions to control the outbreak.
 Click here for more information or to express your interest.

-Students are immersed in the world of biotechnology as they perform restriction digests and gel electrophoresis to determine if the gene for Green Fluorescent Protein (GFP) has been successfully inserted into a plasmid.
-They transform E.coli cells with the recombinant plasmid vector and view their samples back at school to see if they were successful.
+Students perform restriction digests and gel electrophoresis to determine if the gene for Green Fluorescent Protein (GFP) has been successfully inserted into a plasmid.
+They transform E.coli cells with the recombinant plasmid vector and view their samples back at school to analyse if their transformation of bacteria was successful.
 Click here for more information or to express your interest.

 Term 3: 30th August – 16th September